midnightbreakfast/web/_src/magazine/_posts/issue002/2014-07-28-edan-lepucki.md

 A young graduate of the Iowa Writers’ Workshop who publishes at a brisk and respectable pace, Edan has always been a humane glimpse at another world, a world where writing is something more than faintly disreputable hobby, albatross, or black hole.
 Writers so often fall into the practice, and they have little guidance apart from mournful Google queries.
 Edan is a fellow supplicant, but she’s also a union organizer and a team coach; she’ll counsel you on [rejection](http://www.themillions.com/2013/11/ask-the-writing-teacher-fifty-shades-of-rejection.html), share her [vision of the ideal reader](http://www.themillions.com/2011/01/writing-from-the-garret-the-joys-and-dangers-of-readership.html), or provide an [opinionated but fair assessment](http://www.themillions.com/2011/11/do-it-yourself-self-published-authors-take-matters-into-their-own-hands.html) of the self-publishing game.
 Once she did sell a novel, she held readers rapt with an insider look at the process, publishing interviews with [editors](http://www.themillions.com/2014/03/life-is-too-short-to-read-a-bad-book-a-conversation-with-my-editor.html), [copyeditors](http://www.themillions.com/2014/02/style-sheet-a-conversation-with-my-copyeditor.html), and [agents](http://www.themillions.com/2014/05/dont-ever-do-it-for-the-money-a-conversation-with-my-agent.html) that were always illuminating and never smug.

 When Edan (somewhat begrudgingly) left her native and beloved Los Angeles for the Bay Area last year, I got to know her not only as a great writer but also as a sharp wit, elegant hostess, and delightful person.
-So while I’m am utterly biased, I am also utterly thrilled about the success of her debut, <cite>California</cite>, which by now everyone knows got a tremendous boost from the recent <i>[Colbert ex machina](http://thecolbertreport.cc.com/videos/t1nxwu/amazon-vs--hachette---sherman-alexie)</i> ([Edan appeared recently](http://thecolbertreport.cc.com/videos/8e5dyu/colbert-nation-vs--amazon---edan-lepucki) on <cite>The Colbert Report</cite> as a result).
+So while I’m utterly biased, I am also utterly thrilled about the success of her debut, <cite>[California](http://www.indiebound.org/book/9780316250818)</cite>, which by now everyone knows got a tremendous boost from the recent <i>[Colbert ex machina](http://thecolbertreport.cc.com/videos/t1nxwu/amazon-vs--hachette---sherman-alexie)</i> ([Edan appeared recently](http://thecolbertreport.cc.com/videos/8e5dyu/colbert-nation-vs--amazon---edan-lepucki) on <cite>The Colbert Report</cite> as a result).
 And <cite>California</cite> deserved that boost — it’s a gripping story about marriage and societal breakdown and what to expect when you’re expecting at the end of the world.
 So I made Edan eat lunch with me and discuss these things, as well as her business, her craft, and her life.

 ***